core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ]
 ~~~

-The SenML time field can be used in a Fetch Record to further narrow the
+The SenML time and unit fields can be used in a Fetch Record to further
-selection of matched SenML Records.
-When no time is given in a Fetch
+narrow the selection of matched SenML Records.
+When no time or unit is
-Record, all SenML Records with the given name are matched (i.e., unlike
+given in a Fetch Record, all SenML Records with the given name are
-with SenML Records, lack of time field in a Fetch Record does not imply
+matched (i.e., unlike with SenML Records, lack of time field in a Fetch
-time value zero).
-When time is given in the Fetch Record, only the SenML
+Record does not imply time value zero).
+When time is given in the Fetch
+Record, only the SenML Records (if any) with equal resolved time value
+and name are matched.
+Similarly, when unit is given, only the SenML
-Records (if any) with equal resolved time value and name are matched.
+Records with equal resolved unit and name are matched.
+If both time and
+unit are given in the Fetch Record, both MUST to match for the SenML
+Record to match.

 For example, if the IPSO resource "5850" would have multiple sensor
 readings (SenML Records) with different time values, the following Fetch